Vets-Who-Code/Tutorials/WELCOME.md

 $ node server.js
 ```

-> This command executes the code written inside the server.js file and initializes the server
+> This command executes the code written inside the server.js file and initializes the server.

 Display the output of commands and programs using a code block as well, like the following example:

-> Run the hello.js program:
+> Run the hello.js program by entering the following command in the /myProject folder:

 ```
 $ node hello.js
 ```

-You’ll see the following output:
+This command executes the codes within the hello.js file, and you’ll see the following output:

 ```
 Hello world!